uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/docs/troubleshooting/README.md

 > The vinyl cutter is wrinkling the paper.

-This happens when at least one wheel of the three movable heads is not on a roller at the bottom:
+This happens when at least one wheel of the two movable heads is not on a roller at the bottom:

 ![The right wheel is not on the roller](wheel_not_on_roller_annotated.png)